BivGEV/BivGEV/README.md

 - Bivariate Generalised Extreme Value models
 - Bivariate Generalised Extreme Value models in the presence of sample selection

-The package allows the estimation of models considering differents copula, including Gaussian, Clayton, Gumbel, Joe, and Frank
+The package allows the estimation of bivariate models using differents Copula functions, including Gaussian, Clayton, Gumbel, Joe, and Frank

 ## Installation